MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-create-contact-companies.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: relationship, prospect
-ms.date: 10/01/2019
+ms.date: 11/11/2019
 ms.author: sgroespe
-ms.openlocfilehash: f4bf8e694a7b034eb601c3bf39bd420ff61ab73a
+ms.openlocfilehash: cf7ef0013cac921ec7ab7b1fa505a9c2f0852a33
-ms.sourcegitcommit: 02e704bc3e01d62072144919774f1244c42827e4
+ms.sourcegitcommit: 02f1633213793bfc040ad0d2a96fe76572215aa5
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 10/01/2019
+ms.lasthandoff: 11/12/2019
-ms.locfileid: "2309332"
+ms.locfileid: "2798587"
 ---
 # <a name="create-contacts"></a>Create Contacts
 You regularly meet persons from other companies that may develop into business relationships, such as a customer relation.
 When such a new contact is made, as much information as possible must be recorded on a contact card so that communication can continue.

 You can create the contact as type **Company**, for example, if the relation not an individual person but an entity, such as a contractor or a bank.
 You an also create the contact as type **Person**.
 Functionality is more or less the same for both types and both can be changed as the relationship evolves.

 When a contact card is converted to a customer card, for example, the contact person or contact company becomes the name of the customer.
-The contact card remains, and data on the two cards will be synchronised going forward is you link them.
+The contact card remains, and data on the two cards will be synchronised going forward if you link them.

 ## <a name="person-or-company"></a>Person or Company
 You can decide to set up a contact as a person or a company, typically depending on whether you know the name of the contact person at the time of creation.
 You do this when you fill in the **Type** field on the **Contact Card** page.
 You can also maintain contact cards for both a company and one or more persons working in the company.
 This happens automatically when you fill in the **Company Name** field on a contact card of type **Person**.